 When I’m 22, I’ll sniff glue.
 I’ll incoherently breed in a year or two.

 When I’m 35 I’ll habitually drink and drive.
-The talk shows are calling this ‘failure to thrive’.
+The talk shows are calling this a ‘failure to thrive’.

 They call it responsibility.